mindyng/analytics-readings/README.md

 ### Data Visualisation
    * [Fundamentals of Data Visualisation](https://serialmentor.com/dataviz/).
 Complete guide to visualisation.
 Free version online.

-### Testing data
-  * [Automated Testing In The Modern Data Warehouse](https://medium.com/@josh.temple/automated-testing-in-the-modern-data-warehouse-d5a251a866af).
-Practical advice to test data.
-Useful for everyone building data pipelines.
-Rare to found such a post dealing with non-sexy thing in data.

 ### Marketing and data
   * [Data Driven Marketing](https://www.amazon.com/Data-Driven-Marketing-Metrics-Everyone-Should/dp/0470504544/ref=sr_1_1?crid=38ZUOKHZZEY6D&keywords=data+driven+marketing&qid=1566644698&s=gateway&sprefix=data+driven%2Caps%2C209&sr=8-1). :book: Reading some chapters can help you think like a marketer with data driven approach.
 It's a gem.
 Didn't find this kind of insights elsewhere.